flash-sinx/Encrypted-Chat-Room/README.md

 # Encrypted-Chat-Room
+Run the server and client side scripts on respective computers in local network.
-Encrypted Chat Room using server-side and client-side scripts written in python.
-Encryption using Vigenere Cipher.
+1. Encryption using Vigenere Cipher.
+2. The format for command is "python3 Client.py/Server.py 'serverIP' 'PortNumber' 'userId'"